 - Getting an appropriate amount of sleep.
 The reason I go to bed every night at 8:30pm is so that I get AT LEAST 6- 8 hours of sleep.
 I know waking up that early in the morning is already hard enough, but waking up exhausted makes it even harder to near impossible.
 If I wake up exhausted, I don’t go to the gym.
 Plain and simple.

 - Don’t press snooze!
-I know it’s really easy to say to yourself, “just a few more minutes”, but then those minutes turn into another hour, and you don’t get up to workout.
+I know it’s really easy to say to yourself, “just a few more minutes,” but then those minutes turn into another hour, and then you don’t get up to workout.
 Try your best to get up right away when your alarm goes off.

 - Don’t sit down.
 While I don’t eat a huge breakfast before I workout in the morning, I make sure that I don’t sit down to eat.
 Why?
 Have you ever noticed how comfortable your couch is right before you’re going to workout?
 Before you know it you’re sucked into your couch, napping.